Self Hosting Quick Start Guide

 Installing XAMPP

-Download the Windows installer from Apache Friends.
-When the download finishes, run the XAMPP installer.
-Navigate through any prompts until at the installer screen:
+Download the installer from Apache Friends.
+When the download finishes, run the XAMPP installer:

 Click Next to choose which components to install.

-In addition to the required components, you should also select:
+In addition to the required components (Apache & PHP), you should select:

 You can select the folder to install XAMPP, but we suggest you leave it as the default:

-Click Next and you are ready to run the installer…
+Click Next when you are ready to run the installer…

 When the install finishes, launch the control panel to start working with XAMPP.